Krausen Control: Managing the Foam Signs of Healthy Fermentation & How to Contain It

 The krausen is the foamy head that constitutes on top of fermenting beer as it sits in the fermenter.

+A healthy head of krausen is an ideal goal of the home brewer because it's a sign that your beer is fermenting just as it should.
 Knowing this can be quite handy because if you are not seeing or hearing bubbles escaping from the airlock, the presence of a krausen build up is proof that the yeast is doing its job and fermentation is occurring.

 And just the same as the presence of krausen shows fermentation is occurring, it's disappearance (but not initial lack of) is an indicator that fermentation is complete (or halted if brewing conditions are too cold).